Freedom of Information

 How can you to apply for information?

-You must send a letter or complete a FOI Access Form.
+You must send a letter or complete a FOI Application Form.

-You may get a copy of the FOI Access form by:-
+You may get a copy of the FOI Application Form by:-

 If you are asking to access your documents, please attach proof of who you are (e.g. a copy of your driver’s licence, passport or Health Care card).